 Dental plaque is a sticky coating on the surface of the teeth that forms after eating food.
 Plaque affects all humans and naturally forms on the surface of the teeth towards the gum line daily.
 It can have a slippery or fuzzy texture and an unpleasant odor.

-Plaque forms on teeth when bacteria in the mouth cause a chemical reaction.
+Plaque forms on teeth when bacteria in the mouth causes a chemical reaction.
 The human mouth naturally contains thousands of bacteria.
 When humans eat and chew food, the carbohydrates from the food combine with natural bacteria in the mouth and create acid.

 The acid then combines with food particles and saliva to create a sticky, hard substance.
 Plaque also contains exfoliated cells from the lining of the inside of the mouth.